rajko-horvat/OpenCiv1/README.md

 ## How to Contribute
 <p>Anyone can contribute to this repository in accordance with these <a href="https://github.com/rajko-horvat/OpenCiv1/.github/CONTRIBUTING.md">Contributing rules</a></p>
-<p>Currently, you can contribute to this repository in one of the following ways:</p>
+Currently, you can contribute to this repository in one of the following ways:
 <ul>
 <li>By testing the game functionality and submitting Issues,</li>
 <li>By translating the part(s) of the code from pseudo assembly language to native C# language,</li>